Calculation

 Calculation Content

 This is what will be displayed once the calculation has been completed. {RESULT} is where the result of the calculation will appear.
+You are able to add other text around the result to help add context to the result.

 Pre-calculation Content

-Single Select elements and Radio buttons are able to be used as in calculation elements by using the value of the select or radio option.
+Radio buttons are able to be used as in calculation elements by using the value of the select or radio option.

 These are the values that will be used in the calculation element when the radio button is selected.